 During the period of 1969 to 1975, TEP lost almost all of the gains it had achieved in the previous two decades, but still the fraternity persevered.
 While a substantial number of other national fraternities went out of existence, TEP held onto a meaningful number of chapters and survived.
-In the mid-1980's the fraternity system came back strongly with TEP leading the way in reviving many of its old chapters, while adding many new ones.
-The future is bright!
+In the mid-1980's the fraternity system came back strong with TEP leading the way in reviving many of its old chapters, while adding many new ones.
+It was during the 1990's that the Grand Council choose to relocate the national offices from Atlanta, GA, to Southern New Jersey to better align its services to where the majority of the chapters were now located.
+For a few years, this proved to be successful.
+Unfortunately starting in the late 1990's thru the late 2000's the Fraternity began to decline.
+The National Office closed many chapters and also failed to conduct biennial Grand Chapter meetings as required by our Constitution.
+This prevented having elections for the officers and members of the Grand Council.